These interns took selfies with all 100 senators. Here's what they discovered

 The most elusive senator

-Although she was not the last senator to be found, Arizona Senator Kyrsten Sinema was the hardest to track down, Moreland told us.
+Although she was not the last senator to be found, Arizona Sen. Kyrsten Sinema was the hardest to track down, Moreland told us.

 This should not be surprising.
 Senator Sinema is a known fitness enthusiast and, as legend has it, she can run a mile under 7 minutes.